feedjira/feedjira-benchmarks/README.md

 $ parse/run-all
 ```

-This command will output two files:
+This command will output three files:

 * parse/results.txt - the raw numbers from the benchmark
+* parse/results.csv - the numbers converted to CSV to produce the chart
-* parse/parse-benchmark.png - those raw numbers in chart form
+* parse/parse-benchmark.png - that CSV converted to chart form

 ## Running the fetching benchmark